-SSL/TLS Inclusion of the domain name in the Certificate.
+The uniqueness of each subject name in a Certificate shall be enforced as follows: SSL/TLS Inclusion of the domain name in the Certificate.
 Server Certificates Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
 Client Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
 Document Signing Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
 IGTF and Grid-only Device For device Certificates, an FQDN is included in the Certificates appropriate fields.
 For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate.
 Code Signing Certificates Requiring a unique organization name and address (including CDS Certificates) or a unique organization name combined/associated with a unique serial integer.
-Requiring a unique hash and time or unique serial Time Stamping Requiring a unique hash and time or unique serial
+Time Stamping Requiring a unique hash and time or unique serial number assigned to the time stamp